What is the J1 Cultural Exchange Visa Program?

 How long does the Process take?

-You will be expected to arrive at your host company within 6 to 8 weeks from the time of receiving their Letter of Offer and Training Plan provided by the host hotel employer.
+J1 Cultural Exchange Participants are expected to arrive at their host hotel employer company within 6 to 8 weeks from the time of receiving their Letter of Offer and Training Plan provided by the host hotel employer.

 Do I need Health Insurance?

-Yes, you will be covered by basic health and travel insurance for the duration of your training program in USA through your sponsor organization.
-You will receive information on your insurance from the sponsor organization with your DS-2019 Form.
+Yes, your sponsor organization will provide basic health insurance for the duration of your program and will pay for the insurance from your program fees.
+You will receive information on your insurance upon receiving your DS-2019 form from your sponsor organization.

 How do I apply for a Social Security Card?